-If you’d like to experience this article in podcast form, check out our show Your Brain on Film.
+If you’d like to experience this article in podcast form, check out my show Your Brain on Film.

 I think that when you watch a movie, you like to feel…comforted.
 I mean sure, you want a movie to challenge you, to invigorate you, to transport you to another world that’s exciting and fun to watch—but there are some places you don’t want a movie to go.
 You never want to suddenly feel out of step, like you’re playing catch up, like everything is out of sequence and that the story doesn’t line up.
 You want to feel in control, and never lost.

 Unfortunately, when the credits roll for The Favourite, people seem to have experienced the latter.
 The ending of The Favourite is indeed a strange one: Queen Anne (Olivia Coleman) orders Abigail (Emma Stone) to “rub her legs”.
 Then Anne, during her lowest moment, grabs Abigail’s hair, holding her in place as Abigail winces.

 The moment is made even more surreal as the images of Anne and Abigail are stacked on one another.
 Then their images fade out as footage of Anne’s 17 rabbits fade in.

 However in control you felt throughout this movie, it’s totally reasonable to feel lost during these final moments.
 And that’s not because the movie is too smart for you—it’s because the movie changes stylistically to make its grand point.
 This ending could easily be shot in a regular, more straightforward way and make the exact same point.
 But because we have these weird shots of rabbits taking over the screen, we focus more on the style than the actual components of the scene.

 So let’s move past the style and focus on those components.
 To get there, we’ll look at the different ways a movie can end, the motifs that indicate how to read an ending, and then finally why the ending of The Favourite makes sense when you recognize Queen Anne as the main character.

 Philosophical endings vs. resolutions